Skip to Content

 Yes, if a third party is responsible for your workplace accident in Panama City, you can file for workers' compensation benefits and also pursue additional damages through a personal injury claim against the liable third party.
 This can include customers, clients, vendors, or delivery drivers whose negligence led to your injury.

-Why should I consider hiring a Panama City workers' compensation lawyer?
+Why should I consider hiring a workplace injury attorney in Panama City?

-Hiring a Panama City workers' compensation lawyer can be crucial in navigating the complexities of workers' compensation laws, which can change annually.
+Hiring a Panama City workplace injury attorney can be crucial in navigating the complexities of workers' compensation laws, which can change annually.
 A lawyer can help ensure you receive the full benefits you're entitled to, whether your employer is cooperative or not.
 Additionally, a lawyer can assist with work injury claims that seek non-economic damages not covered by workers' compensation.

 What Sets Us Apart?